Chemin de fer de Petite Ceinture: Ceinture services

-The early years
+Early years

-In November 1856, four Est-company locomotives (and one in reserve) were enough to provide freight service between the city's rail company freight yards, and trains were composed of company-owned freight cars.
-Most often, freight, travelling the Ceinture in the wagons belonging to the company that brought it to the capital, once arriving at the freight-yard of the company taking it elsewhere in France, was transferred to that company's wagons, an onerous process.
-The Ceinture service was at first reserved for only 'main station' companies, but from 1 September 1855 opened to local merchants receiving goods, and two freight stations, 'Ceinture de Charonne' and 'La Petite Villette', opened in 1855 and 1856, respectively.
-Service at first was only during daytime hours, but from 1857, after a telegraph service was installed, ran at night as well.
-From 1861, the North company took over providing locomotion with seven new 040 T (numbered 551–557), engines that would become the signature Ceinture locomotive.
+In November 1856, four Est-company locomotives and one in reserve were enough to provide freight service between the city's rail company freight yards.
+Trains were composed of company-owned freight cars.
+Freight travelling the Ceinture in the wagons belonging to the company that brought it to the capital was most often transferred to that company's wagons, an onerous process, once it arrived at the freight-yard of the company taking it elsewhere in the country.

+Ceinture service was originally reserved for only 'main station' companies.
+As of 1 September 1855, however, it became available to local merchants receiving goods when two freight stations, Ceinture de Charonne and La Petite Villette, opened in 1855 and 1856, respectively.
+Although service was at first available during daytime hours only; it ran at night as well from 1857 after installation of a telegraph service.
+From 1861, the Nord company took over providing locomotion with seven new 040 T (numbered 551–557) engines that would become the signature Ceinture locomotive.

-The Ceinture Rive Droite concession agreement stipulated that the railway should have a passenger service, but the companies were content with their freight-only line.
-After increasingly hostile state pressure, the companies opened five hastily built passenger stations in 1862: 'Batignolles-Clichy', 'Belleville-Villette' (near the "La Petite Villette" freight station), 'Ménilmontant', and 'Charonne' (in the existing Charonne freight yard), and 'La Rapée-Bercy'.
-Two others, 'La Chapelle-Saint-Denis' and 'Bel Air', opened before two years later; the latter would be the line's first 'correspondence' point from 1863 when the Est-owned 'Paris-Vincennes' line (to its place de la Bastille terminus) added a 'Bel-Air-Paris' station just below the Syndicate 'Bel-Air-Ceinture' station.
-The Ceinture-Syndicate-owned passenger cars were two-level 'Impériales' pulled by two 030 'Mammouth' locomotives, and service was one train in each direction every two hours.
-Extra trains were added on holidays, and from 1866, to serve local factories, reduced-price morning and evening 'worker trains' as well.
+The Ceinture Rive Droite concession agreement stipulated that the railway should have passenger service, but the companies were content with their freight-only line.
+Due to increasingly hostile state pressure, the companies opened five hastily built passenger stations in 1862: Batignolles-Clichy; Belleville-Villette (near the La Petite Villette freight station); Ménilmontant; Charonne (in the existing Charonne freight yard); and La Rapée-Bercy.
+Two other stations, La Chapelle-Saint-Denis and Bel Air, opened before two years later.
+Bel Air would be the line's first 'correspondence' point from 1863, when the Est-owned Paris-Vincennes line to its Place de la Bastille terminus added a Bel-Air-Paris station just below the Syndicate's Bel-Air-Ceinture station.
+The Syndicate-owned passenger cars were two-level Impériales pulled by two 030 Mammouth (Mammoth) locomotives, and service was one train in each direction every two hours.
+Extra trains were added on holidays, and, from 1866, reduced-price morning and evening 'worker trains' as well to serve local factories.

-Meanwhile, the Ouest company's passenger-only Paris-Auteuil line had been running trains every half hour in the mornings, and every twenty minutes in the afternoon, between its Saint-Lazare terminus, 'Batignolles-Clichy', 'Courcelles-Levallois', Neuilly-Porte Maillot', 'Avenue de l'Impératrice' (later 'avenue Foch'), 'Passy' and 'Auteuil' (terminus) stations since its 1854 opening.
-From 1866, in preparation for its connection to the Ceinture Rive Gauche, its platforms were lowered, and a new Auteuil terminal, lateral to the first, took trains from the Saint-Lazare station, creating a correspondence with the old platforms that were from then dedicated to Ceinture Rive Gauche service.
+Meanwhile, Ouest's passenger-only Paris-Auteuil line had been running trains every half-hour in the mornings and every 20 minutes in the afternoon between its Gare Saint-Lazare terminus, Batignolles-Clichy, Courcelles-Levallois, Neuilly-Porte Maillot, Avenue de l'Impératrice (later Avenue Foch), Passy, and Auteuil (the terminus) stations since its 1854 opening.
+From 1866, in preparation for its connection to the Ceinture Rive Gauche, its platforms were lowered and a new Auteuil terminal, lateral to the first, took trains from the Gare Saint-Lazare, creating a correspondence with the old platforms that were then dedicated to Ceinture Rive Gauche service.